What does Brexit Mean for your Air Passenger Rights?

 Take air passenger rights for example.
 Under the European regulation EC 261 passenger rights laws, air passengers are entitled to compensation for 3+ hour delays, cancellations or in instances of denied boarding.

-So how will air passenger rights look when the UK leaves the EU?
+So how will air passenger rights for flights after Brexit?
 Will passengers still be able to claim the millions they’re owed under these laws?

 AirHelp data reveals that in 2018 over 1.1 million UK passengers were affected by disrupted flights.
-It is important to know about your flight right in those cases.
+It is important to know about your flight rights in those cases.

 Brits travelling abroad might find themselves scratching their heads and wondering what their rights are, and will be left even more confused if there is no deal involving airlines in the EU.